cosmos/sdk-tutorials/voter/troubleshoot-poll.md

 1. Resolve any code errors.
 2. Save the files.
-3. Restart the app with the `starport serve` command.
+3. Restart the app with the `starport chain serve` command.

 ### Front-end App Doesn't Load